pudding-fox/FoxTunes/README.md

 * ASIO - Low latency exclusive output, supports DSD direct.
 * CD - Play audio CDs from a physical drive.
 * CROSSFADE - A fading input transport: https://github.com/aidan-g/BASS_CROSSFADE
-* CUE - Play cue sheets.
+* CUE - Play cue sheets: https://github.com/aidan-g/BASS_SUBSTREAM
+  * Provides the "skip silence" feature which can trim silence from the start and end of media.
+* DirectSound - Use standard windows audio session for output.
 * DSD - Required for DSD direct.
 * DTS - Play .dts multi channel format: https://github.com/aidan-g/BASS_DTS
-* DirectSound - Use standard windows audio session for output.
 * Encoder - A converter with various output formats.
   * Can split cue sheets with the CUE plugin.
   * Can rip CDs with the CD plugin.